Energy in Denmark: Energy sources

+Fossil fuels

 Coal

 Denmark has drastically reduced the role of coal in both electricity generation and district heating.
 Less than 11% of the electricity produced in the country came from coal (2019) and only about 12% of the energy used for district heating came from coal and oil combined (2017).

 This is a radical change, considering that coal provided 48.0% of the electricity and 22.0% of the heat in district heating in Denmark in 2008; and in total provided 21.6% of total energy consumption (187 PJ out of 864 PJ).
 The coal is mainly imported from outside Europe.
 Consumption of coal was more than halved over the 10 years between 2004 and 2014.
 Coal constituted 41% of the mass fuels (not wind and sun) in 2015, and is expected to decrease to 14% in 2025, mostly replaced by biofuels.

+The two remaining coal power stations, which between them can generate 730 MW of power, were scheduled to cease in March 2023, however in late 2022, due to the energy crisis, they were given a reprieve until June 2024.